unixpickle/laion-icons/README.md

 # Goal

-Create a dataset of simple images and icons to traing toy text->image models on.
+Create a dataset of simple images and icons to train toy text->image models on.
 This could be a good test dataset for low-compute experiments on text->image, since the problem should be a lot easier than generating natural images.

 # Usage